 The proposal came up in response to Grace Bros plans to build what is now Macquarie Centre (see map below).
 They had difficulty seeking approval themselves, with the plans rejected by Ryde Council and they were forced to lodge their plans with the State Planning Authority.

 Source: Anonymous.
 1969.
 "18 1/2m. move to suburbs: Two stores plan for North Ryde."
 The Daily Telegraph, February 25, 3 & 7.

-However the big challenge for David Jones was getting approval on what was industrial land to build their shopping complex.
-In fact it also to go to the State Planning Authority for approval to seek rezoning to build the centre.
+However, the big challenge for David Jones was getting approval on what was industrial land to build their shopping complex.
+It had to go to the State Planning Authority for approval to seek rezoning to build the centre.